Monoline Mortgage Lenders in Canada

 Year Established: 1981

-One of Canada’s largest independent montage finance companies, MCAP has assets worth $150 billion under management.
-The company originates, trades, securitizes and services mortgages on behalf of institutional investors throughout Canada.
+One of Canada's largest independent mortgage finance companies, MCAP originates, trades, securitizes and services mortgages on behalf of institutional investors throughout Canada.
 The company has three main focuses — residential mortgages, commercial lending and construction financing.
-MCAP’s residential mortgage division is known as RMG Mortgages and offers its mortgage products through the mortgage broker channel.
+MCAP's residential mortgage division is known as RMG Mortgages and offers its mortgage products through the mortgage broker channel.

 MERIX Financial